 [Ancient Chinese Proverb]

 There have been many attempts by “outsiders” to alleviate the problems, but most have fallen short of lasting change.
 Rather, the most creative long-term solutions to the problems of the poor are coming from grassroots and church-based efforts.
-The solutions are coming from people who see themselves as the replacements, the agents, for Jesus here on earth, in their own neighborhoods and communities.
+The solutions are coming from people who see themselves as ambassadors of Jesus in their own neighborhoods and communities.

 This philosophy is known as Christian Community Development, which is not a concept that was developed in a classroom, nor formulated by people foreign to the poor community.
 These are Biblical, practical principles evolved from years of living and working among the poor.
 CCDA pioneer, John Perkins, first developed this philosophy while working among the poor in Mississippi.